aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 14.md

 Iterate through list looking for smallest element, place that first Repeat by iterating though smaller section of list Don't need to check on iteration N-1, as 1 element is sorted on its own
 $\Omega(N^2)\:\&\:O(N^2)$
 # Insertion Sort
+Takes next element, moves down until it is in correct space using a sequence of swaps
 # Best Case Time Complexity
 Big Omega, ex: $\Omega{}(N),\:\Omega{}(N^2),\:\Omega{}(Nlog(N)),\:etc$